spine-tools/Spine-Toolbox/docs/source/spine_db_editor/importing_and_exporting_data.rst

   - The fifth element ``MUST`` be either a JSON string, indicating the parameter description, or null.

-- **parameter_values**: the value of this key ``MUST`` be a JSON array, representing a list of object parameter values.
+- **parameter_values**: the value of this key ``MUST`` be a JSON array, representing a list of entity parameter values.
   Each element in this array ``MUST`` be itself a JSON array and ``MUST`` have four elements:

   - The first element ``MUST`` be a JSON string, indicating the entity class name.